BudgetBites

 Create a new plan whenever for whatever.

-Give your plan a beautiful name.
+Give your plan a beautiful name and set your limitations.

 Explore and add recipes to your plans.